 Kia ora koutou,

-So my challenge to you as a prospective student, is to think about what you want from your schooling.
-How much of that future are you willing to hand over to a school.
-How much of that future are you willing to lead.
-Finally, I want you to remember that we are a school that is willing to adapt to meet your needs … rather than you having to adapt to ours.
+The founding director Steven Mustor wrote this for prospective students.
+“So, my challenge to you as a prospective student, is to think about what you want from your schooling.
+How much of that future are you willing to hand over to a school?
+How much of that future are you willing to lead?”
+I would invite interested learners to think seriously about this challenge and be in touch if you would like to know more.